U.S. Cannabis Spot Index — Published June 25, 2021

 The simple average (non-volume weighted) price decreased $15 to $1,844 per pound, with 68% of transactions (one standard deviation) in the $1,049 to $2,640 per pound range.
 The average reported deal size decreased to 2.3 pounds.
 In grams, the Spot price was $3.54 and the simple average price was $4.07.

-The relative frequency of trades for indoor flower increased by 1%.
-The relative frequency of deals for greenhouse product decreased by the same proportion, while that for outdoor flower was unchanged.
+The relative frequency of transactions for indoor flower decreased by almost 2% this week.
+The relative frequency of trades for greenhouse product increased by the same proportion, while that for deals for outdoor flower was steady.